DHARPA-Project/kiara/docs/architecture/decisions.md

 Disadvantages:
 - the lower-level backend code needs to implement two different ways to assemble/create modules, depending on whether it's a core-module, or a pipeline

-## Requiring to subclass an abstract base class when creating a module
+## Requiring to subclass an abstract base class when creating a module / the use of subclassing in general

+Across *kiara*, I'm using subclassing and inheritance in some instances, esp. important base classes are [KiaraModule][kiara.module.KiaraModule] and [PipelineController][kiara.pipeline.controller.PipelineController].
+I'm aware that this is considered bad practice in a lot of cases, and I have [read](https://www.sicpers.info/2018/03/why-inheritance-never-made-any-sense/) [my](https://python-patterns.guide/gang-of-four/composition-over-inheritance/) [share](https://python-patterns.guide/gang-of-four/composition-over-inheritance/#problem-the-subclass-explosion) of opinions and thoughts about the matter.
+In principle I agree, and I'm not 100% happy with every decision I made (or thought I had to made) in this area for *kiara*, but overall I decided to allow for some inheritance and class-based code sharing in the code, partly to speed up my implementation work, partly because I thought some of the disadvantages (like having to search base classes for some function definitions) are not as bad in a certain context than in others.
+I can totally see how others would disagree here, though, and there are a few things I would like to change/improve later on, if I find the time.

-The class I'm talking about here is [KiaraModule][kiara.module.KiaraModule].
+The main case I'm talking about is [KiaraModule][kiara.module.KiaraModule].
 At it's heart, it's basically just a wrapper around a pure function, with some utility methods describing it's input and output.
 One reason I decided to not just create a decorator that wraps any function was the need to be able to describe the input the function takes, and the output it produces in a stricter way than would have been possible with just type hints.